Thomas Cree: Early life

 Tom Cree, named for his grandfather, was born in Glasgow, Scotland.
 When Tom was three years old, his father Captain Robert Scott Cree, 1st/8th Battalion, Cameronians (Scottish Rifles), died of wounds sustained in the Third Battle of Gaza on 14 November 1917.
 Robert Cree is buried at Deir El Belah war cemetery.

-Tom and his mother Zara Carvick Cree (nee Webster) migrated to Australia when he was six.
+Tom and his mother Zara Carvick Cree (née Webster) migrated to Australia when he was six.
 He was educated at Geelong Grammar School and Jesus College, Cambridge.
 Zara Cree later married Clive Evans and resided in Queensland.

 Sporting activities

 In 1935 he partnered David Burnford to win Silver Goblets at Henley Royal Regatta.
 In 1936 he was a member of the winning Cambridge boat in the Boat Race.
 Later in the year Cree partnered Burnford in the coxless pair representing Great Britain at the 1936 Summer Olympics in Berlin, where they reached the semi-final stage.
 He again rowed for Cambridge in the Boat Race in 1937.